Chealion/hugo-mcjones/content/docs/Recipes for Switch.md

 If you replace the cone with a V60 03 (bigger cone), you can do a larger amount.

 ## Current Go To
-Steals a bit from Tetsu method
+Steals a bit from Tetsu’s 4:6 and different temperature methods 30g coffee
-30g coffee
 400g water

-1. Preheat and grind
+1. Preheat Mugen and grind
 2. Open switch
-3. Bloom with 100g water, let drawn down
+3. Bloom with 60g water, let draw down and/or 30 seconds.
+Whichever is longer.
-4. Pour slowly until 300g water, let draw down
+4. Slowly pour 140g water (200g total).
+Let draw down
+5. Slowly pour 100g water (300g total).
+Let draw down.
-5. Close switch - either add water to kettle to cool or swirl to let it cool
+6. Close switch - add 250mL of cold or room temperature water to kettle to cool.
+Swirl in kettle to help cool it down to ~70C
-6. Pour 100g water.
+7. Pour 100g water.
 Let sit 1 minute
-7. Open
+8. Open
 ## Hario
 16g coffee
 50g water, bloom for 30 seconds